CarlosChicata/data_world_portfolio/Projects/POC/AWS_Ingesting_disaster_tweets_in_real_time/README.md

 1. Link the tweets file stored in S3 with record in data warehouse system service for each tweets processed.
 2. How insert a bunk of data to data warehouse system service (AWS redshift) without negatively impact its performance.
-3. Classify the tweets in kind of disaster and its whether joke or not.
+3. Classify the tweets in kind of disaster.

 ## Solution